drmcknight/drmcknight.github.io/_posts/2018-05-21-should-your-array-be-an-object.md

 description: Should Your Array Be an Object?
 If each index of your array represents a property of a conceptual model, do a solid for those who will come after you and make a class.
 ---

 If each index of your array represents a property of a conceptual model, do a solid for those who will come after you and make a class.
-I stumbled on this a few years ago while trying fix a bug.
+It seems rudimentary but I stumbled on this a few years ago while fixing a bug and figured I'd write about it.
 My best guess is that this represents the attack/defense/resist/weakness matrix of a set of pokemon.
 Which pokemon?
 Which stats?

 {% highlight csharp %}
 private static readonly double[][] AtkDefResistWeaknessMatrix =